 Thunderbolt or damp squib – lifting the lid on Stuttgart-Untertürkheim’s ‘Jag-fighter.

-In 2004 Mercedes-Benz launched the CLS-series, breathlessly telling journalists, “The CLS is a thrilling symbiosis between the elegant design of a coupé and the functionality of a four-door luxury saloon – and the result is a unique, pioneering vehicle concept that is tailored to suit the tastes of automotive connoisseurs.”
-It’s clear Mercedes’ copywriters really reined themselves in here.
+“The CLS is a thrilling symbiosis between the elegant design of a coupé and the functionality of a four-door luxury saloon – and the result is a unique, pioneering vehicle concept that is tailored to suit the tastes of automotive connoisseurs.”
+It’s clear Mercedes’ breathless copywriters really reined themselves in on the hyperbole stakes.

 Although starting at a lower base, US sales have followed a similar pattern, collapsing almost entirely during the height of the financial crisis, before staging a modest recovery.
 Mercedes doesn’t offer the knickers-optional version in the US – large-capacity petrol engines being the sole choice.